Indoor Track: Top performers, meets to watch

 Meets To Watch

+FCIAC Eastern Division Championships, Saturday, 9:30 a.m., Wilton High: Boys and girls compete for the right to qualify and advance to the FCIAC Championships on Feb.
+6 at Floyd Little Athletic Center in New Haven.

+ECC Championships, Saturday, 4 p.m., at the U.S. Coast Guard Academy, New London: Boys and girls from the Eastern Connecticut Conference compete for league titles.

-Hillhouse Track Classic, Saturday, 10 a.m., at Floyd Little Athletic Center, New Haven: Boys and girls teams from the SCC, FCIAC, CCC and throughout the state meet to prepare for the upcoming postseason meets.
+CCC Championships, Saturday, 9 a.m., at Floyd Little Athletic Center, New Haven: Boys and girls from the Central Connecticut Conference compete for league titles and prepare for the CIAC state meets.

-FCIAC Qualifier, Saturday, at Staples, Westport: Boys and girls qualifying meet for FCIAC teams.

-SCC West Sectional, Tuesday, 4:30 p.m., at Floyd Little Athletic Center: Boys and girls from the SCC West division compete as they prepare for the SCC Championship meet (Feb.
-7)
+NCCC Championships, Saturday, 4 p.m., at Floyd Little Athletic Center, New Haven: Boys and girls from the North Central Connecticut Conference compete for league titles.

+CRAL Championships, Sunday, noon, Hartford Public Field House: Boys and girls teams from Capital Regional Athletic League from the Hartford area compete for league titles.

-SCC East Sectional, Wednesday (Jan.
-29), 4:30 p.m., at Floyd Little Athletic Center: Boys and girls from the SCC East division compete as they prepare for the SCC Championship meet (Feb.7)
+NVL Championships, Monday, 5:30 p.m., at Floyd Little Athletic Center: Boys and girls from the Naugatuck Valley League take a trip to New Haven to compete for league titles.

 — Dan Nowak